-What to Wear on a First Date, and Why It Really Matters
+What to Wear on a First Date, According to a Dating Expert

-For most of us, coming up with what to wear on a first date is pretty second nature.
-Sure, we may go through a couple wardrobe changes before deciding on a final ensemble, but a clean shirt, a non-wrinkled dress and a nice pair of shoes all seem like obvious decisions for a first date outfit—but should we be more strategic in our choices?
-Um, probably.
+A clean shirt, a non-wrinkled dress and a nice pair of shoes: They all seem like obvious decisions for a first date outfit, right?
 As it turns out, what to wear on a first date actually matters a whole lot more than any of us were aware of.

-Chiara’s answer?
-A resounding yes.
-Read through her insights below to find out more about why your clothes are important—some of her reasons might surprise you.
+Here’s what Atik had to say about why your clothes are important—and some of her reasons might surprise you.

 StyleCaster: Here’s the question everyone wants to know: Does what you wear on a date really matter?

-Chiara Atik: It does matter for sure.
+Chiara Atik: It does matter, for sure.
 Dressing yourself is a little bit like personal branding.
 It does say a lot about who you are.

 If the person you’re seeing hasn’t talked to you yet, and is just looking at your photos on a dating profile or from across the room, they use clothing to determine if they might like you and if you might get along.